cpeisert/docker-python-example/README.md

   npm run <npm script name>
   ```

-- npm scripts export each entry of "package.json" as an environment variable.
-To see the list of
+- npm scripts export each entry of the `config` object within "package.json" as an environment
-  both "package" and "npm config" environment variables, run the command:
+  variable.
+To see the list of "package" environment variables, run the command:
   ```
   npm run check-env
   ```

-- The "package" environment variables may be referenced in scripts using the syntax
+- The "package" `config` environment variables may be referenced in scripts using the syntax
-  `$npm_package_<KEY_NAME>`, where <KEY_NAME> is a JSON key from "package.json".
-Each JSON nesting
+  `$npm_package_config_<KEY_NAME>`, where <KEY_NAME> is a JSON key from the "package.json" `config`
-  level is separated by an underscore (`_`).
+  object.
+Each JSON nesting level is separated by an underscore (`_`).

 - The primary npm scripts are:
   - `app.serve` - removes unused Docker data, builds the Docker image for a production environment,